Chat with us, powered by LiveChat

 One approach is marketing your pre-owned car through online classified ads on websites like Facebook Marketplace, Craigslist, etc.

-This opens the door to a wider audience than just auto dealers negotiates the selling cost straight with potential buyers and keeps the full amount from the sale rather than giving a percentage to a dealership.
+This opens the door to a wider audience than just auto dealers, negotiates the selling cost straight with potential buyers and keeps the full amount from the sale rather than giving a percentage to a dealership.

 However, it requires more effort on your part to show the car, field calls and messages about it, arrange viewings, and handle the transaction paperwork.